1st Congress of the Russian Social Democratic Labour Party: Proceedings

 There were 9 delegates to the Congress representing these three groups as well as social democrats from Moscow and Yekaterinoslav.
 The Kharkov socialists refused to come thinking the move premature.

 There were 6 sessions, with no minutes taken because of the need for secrecy; only resolutions were recorded.
 The major issues discussed by the delegates were merging all social democratic groups into one party and selecting the party's name.
-The Congress also elected a Central Committee of three: Stepan Radchenko, one of the oldest Russian social democrats and a leader of the Saint Petersburg League, Boris Eidelman of Rabochaya Gazeta and Arkadi Kremer, a Jewish Bund leader.
+The Congress also elected a Central Committee of three: Stepan Radchenko, one of the oldest Russian social democrats and a leader of the Saint Petersburg League, Boris Eidelmann of Rabochaya Gazeta and Arkadi Kremer, a Jewish Bund leader.
 The Manifesto of the new party was written by Peter Struve at Radchenko's request.

 The Central Committee elected by Congress printed the Manifesto and the resolutions of the Congress, but five of the nine delegates were arrested by the Okhrana within a month.

 The first Congress failed to unite the Russian Social Democracy, neither through the proposed Statutes nor the Programme.
 A wave of police repression followed, which prevented the party from functioning as a cohesive body for several years and ushered in a period of internal schisms and dissension.
 Three of the delegates weren't arrested, but only because Zubatov thought they would lead him to other members.
 It was not until 1903 that the 2nd Congress of the RSDLP was held abroad and adopted the party's Charter and Programme.